Josef Lebovic Catalogue - Heide Smith Photographer

 About the Guide.
 So first, a look at what some of these words mean; or at least, how we have chosen to interpret them, and then some tips on collecting photographs.

 Analogue prints.
 These are prints dating from the pre digital era, They were photographed with an analogue camera and, if black and white, printed on silver gelatin on fibre base or resin coated paper, or , if printed in colour, as CIBA chrome or C type prints.
 They are very similar to Vintage Prints with one important difference; they were printed more than a couple of years after they were photographed.
-You can find my analogue prints in my Special Editions Gallery
+You can find my analogue prints in Fotoheide

 Vintage Photographs.
 A vintage print is usually described as is "a photograph printed within a very few years of the date when the negative was made".
 Usually, "a very few years" means two years, but some professionals in this field (including Ansel Adams) say five years.
 The use of the word "negative" in the definition, implies that an image printed from a digital file cannot be a vintage print, although this may change in the future.
 Collectors typically place a higher value on a vintage print than a later print, or digital print.
 You can read a more detailed description in my Vintage Photographs Gallery

 Limited Edition Photographs.
 These are images that I consider to be my best work.
 They were shot on both analogue and digital cameras, but were printed by me on a digital printer.
 My limited editions specify that only a stated number of photographs will ever be printed of each image in that edition (usually 25), in a specified size.
-I will not print further editions of these images, but I may include some of the images in Folios or sets, usually in a different size.
+I have also included some of the images in Folios; usually in a different size.

 Open Edition Photographs.
-My open edition photographs are digital prints, but, unlike Limited Edition Photographs, there is no limit on the number of photographs that can be printed, thus they are less expensive than Vintage or Limited Edition photographs.
-Almost all of these images have been exhibited, and/or published.
+My open edition photographs are digital prints, but, unlike Limited Edition Photographs, there is no limit on the number of photographs that can be printed, thus they are much less expensive than Vintage or Limited Edition photographs.
+However, almost all of my Open Edition Images have been exhibited, and/or published.

 Obviously, not everyone who buys our photographs is a collector, but if you follow the steps that most prudent collectors take, you will almost certainly make wiser decisions - and make fewer mistakes.
 So here are a few ideas.